huggingface/transformers/docs/source/main_classes/trainer.rst

 In such case you don't need any of the code presented at the beginning of this section.

-Note: ``%%bash`` magic is neat, but currently it buffers the output so you won't see the logs until the process completes.
+Note: While ``%%bash`` magic is neat, but currently it buffers the output so you won't see the logs until the process completes.